The Om Shanti Mantra

 One of the most recognizable and common Sanskrit mantras in yogic tradition is the Om Shanti mantra.
-Customarily, it is incorporated at the end of Hindu prayers and Buddhist teachings during which the word ‘Om’ is followed by three repetitions of ‘Shanti.’
+Customarily, it is incorporated at the end of religious prayers and teachings during which the word ‘Om’ is followed by three repetitions of ‘Shanti.’
 This signifies peace and harmony in three areas of our being: within, without and all around.

 Mantras themselves are sounds and vibrations that invoke spiritual healing powers, release divine cosmic energy and elevate the self into a higher state of consciousness.
 Mantras in Sanskrit are particularly potent because the phonetics and sound patterns of this ancient language encompass mystical energies that directly correspond to the nadis, or subtle nerve channels of a person’s astral body.

 When Shanti is chanted the first time, it invites peace within our bodies and calls for the dissolution of physical tension, ailments, discomfort and pain.

 The second time, it purges any negative feelings and destructive elements from our mind, spirit, aura and nature of being.

 And the final recitation of Shanti calls for peace in the world around us, protection from harm and favour during unforeseen circumstances.